 - Pledge to do top-quality work for credit, putting in time and effort equivalent to the most demanding business school class spanning approximately 15 weeks of the academic year.

-- Agree to engage in virtual meetings, including a Launch Weekend by the STAR Virtual Team and Corporate Partner on January 19-20, 2018.
+- Agree to engage in virtual meetings, including the STAR Project Launch by the STAR Virtual Team and Corporate Partner on January 26, 2019.